 Writ of control was previously known as Writ of Fieri Facias (FiFa).
 It is a legal paper that provides enforcement agents, bailiffs etc the right to take control of the belongings of debtors.
 Any debtors property can be seized then sold at a sale to recover money.
 Each county court in England and Wales has an enforcement section, and the bailiffs enforce Warrants of Control and Warrants of Possession.

 Obviously, our heritage services of enforcing County Court judgment debts using High Court Writs and orders for possession, again using Writs of Possession, cross over with the work of HMCTS (Her Majesty’s Courts and Tribunals Service) in its own enforcement function.
 County Court bailiffs are the equivalent of Writ of Control which needs to be executed by High Court Enforcement Officers and High Court Enforcement Agents.

-A person or company can appeal for a Writ of Control in the High Court, to enforce a judgment made against a debtor, to recover the unpaid payments owed to them.
+A person or company can appeal for a Writ of Control in the High Court, enforce a judgment made against a debtor, and recover the unpaid payments owed to them.
 If complete payment of the debt is being obtained or payment is not paid, the High Court Writ of Control gives the order for the seizure, removal and trade of the debtor’s goods.

 Request at Court: